-Principal of the Bonds will be payable at stated maturity or redemption upon presentation of the Bonds at the principal payment office of the paying agent/registrar, initially The Bank of New York Mellon Trust Company, N.A. (the "Paying Agent/Registrar") in Dallas, Texas.
-Interest on the Bonds will accrue from May 1, 2018, and be payable on November 1, 2018 (six months' interest) and on each May 1 and November 1 thereafter until the earlier of maturity or redemption.
-The Bonds will be issued only in fully registered form in denominations of \$5,000 each or integral multiples thereof.
+Principal of the Bonds will be payable at stated maturity or redemption upon presentation of the Bonds at the principal payment office of the paying agent/registrar, initially The Bank of New York Mellon Trust Company, N.A. (the "Paying Agent/Registrar", "Paying Agent" or "Registrar") in Dallas, Texas.
+Interest on the Bonds will accrue from March 1, 2019 and be payable on November 1, 2019 (eight months of interest) and on each May 1 and November 1 thereafter until the earlier of maturity or redemption.
 Interest will be calculated on the basis of a 360-day year of twelve 30-day months.
+The Bonds will be issued only in fully registered form in \$5,000 denominations or integral multiplies thereof.
 The Bonds are subject to redemption prior to maturity as shown below.

 The Bonds will be registered in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the Bonds.
 Beneficial owners of the Bonds will not receive physical certificates representing the Bonds, but will receive a credit balance on the books of the nominees of such beneficial owners.
-So long as Cede & Co. is the registered owner of the Bonds, the principal of and interest on the Bonds will be paid by the Paying Agent/Registrar directly to DTC, which will, in turn, remit such principal and interest to its participants for subsequent disbursement to the beneficial owners of the Bonds as described herein.
+So long as Cede & Co. is the registered owner of the Bonds, the principal of and interest on the Bonds will be paid by the Paying Agent directly to DTC, which will, in tum, remit such principal and interest to its participants for subsequent disbursement to the beneficial owners of the Bonds as described herein.
 See "BOOK-ENTRY-ONLY SYSTEM."